Drama (American band): History

-Origins and Formation
+Origins and formation

-Before meeting in 2013, Shehade and Rosa had individual careers in the music industry.
+Via Rosa

 Born in Austin, Texas and raised on an Indian reservation in northern California, Rosa grew up touring with her parents who played in a reggae band.
 Rosa developed an interest in poetry while attending charter school, which she began combining with beats she wrote in her late teenage years.
 After attending a culinary school in Hollywood, Rosa moved to Chicago in 2010 to be with her grandmother who was battling cancer.
 There, she joined hip hop collective THEMPeople and released her own musical projects between 2010 and 2014.

+Nael Shehade

 Shehade, who was born and raised in Chicago, spent his teenage years DJing at clothing shops and record stores, and enjoying the city's house and electronic music scenes.
-He began making his own music in high school (which led to Bravo licensing his music), and although he eventually attended business school to study arts management, he ultimately began collaborating with other artists as a producer.
+He began making his own music in high school (which led to Bravo and MTV licensing his music), and although he eventually attended business school to study arts management, he ultimately began collaborating with other artists as a producer.
 Before forming Drama, Shehade worked on projects with Chance The Rapper (Acid Rap), Kanye West (G.O.O.D.
 Music's Cruel Summer compilation), Chief Keef, and Vic Mensa among others.
 Shehade was encouraged to start releasing his own music by artist Nicolas Jaar.

+Formation of the duo

-Shehade and Rosa were introduced in 2013 by vocalist Jean Deaux, who at the time was collaborating with Shehade and friends with Rosa.
-Originally the project was informal, but eventually solidified into a fully formed duo with Shehade producing and Rosa singing and writing.
+Before meeting in 2013, Shehade and Rosa had individual careers in the music industry.
+The duo were introduced by vocalist Jean Deaux, who at the time was collaborating with Shehade and was a friend of Rosa.
+Originally the project was informal, but eventually solidified into a fully formed duo with Shehade producing and writing and Rosa singing and writing.

-2015–2016: Gallows EP
+2015–2017: Gallows EP

 In September 2015, Drama released their debut single "Hopes Up".
 The song was one of the first they wrote, later accompanied by a video in January 2016 directed by fellow Chicago native Christopher Kostrzak.
-Following the release of an additional single "Forever's Gone" in May, the duo released their debut Gallows EP in November 2016.
+Following the release of an additional single "Forever's Gone" in May accompanied by a video directed by Chris Yoder, the duo released their debut Gallows EP in November 2016.
 Named for gallows humor, the release reflects on painful experiences with levity.
+Throughout 2017, Drama wrote and recorded remixes for the Gallows Remixes EP, as well as music for their upcoming Lies After Love EP.
+In March, the band opened for Sofi Tukker in Chicago.
+In the following months, they took stage in Los Angeles, San Francisco, and New York City.
+In November, the duo opened for Jungle at Red Bull Sound Select at Metro Chicago.
 The band would later release a collection of remixes from the EP in January 2018.